 Unless otherwise noted, all courses have spots available for registration.

-Courses in this section are introductory and hands-on in nature.
-Students in these courses should have a basic knowledge of computing tools and methods.
+Offerings in this section are foundational in nature, requiring little by way of prerequisite save that those enrolled should have a basic knowledge of computing tools and methods.

-Text Encoding Fundamentals and their ApplicationJulia Flanders and Constance Crompton
+Text Encoding Fundamentals and their Application[A] Constance Crompton and Laura Estill; [B] Syd Bauman and Emily Murphy

-[This class is now full (30 April)] For those new to the field, this is an introduction to the theory and practice of encoding electronic texts for the humanities.
+[These combined offerings are now 3/4 full (3 December)] For those new to the field, this is an introduction to the theory and practice of encoding electronic texts for the humanities.
 This workshop is designed for individuals who are contemplating embarking on a text-encoding project, or for those who would like to better understand the philosophy, theory, and practicalities of encoding in XML (Extensible Markup Language) using the Text Encoding Initiative (TEI) Guidelines.
 No prior experience with XML is assumed, but the course will move quickly through the basics.

 Digitisation Fundamentals and their ApplicationRobin Davies and Michael Nixon

 [This offering has 6 spots remaining (29 November)] For those new to the digitization field, this offering conveys skills necessary to bring real-world objects -- text, image, sound, video -- into a digital space, and then employ digital tools to further explore and strengthen those objects.
 Participants are encouraged to incorporate their own interests and materials into the workshops and lab activities of the course, and will build a personalized online document to house their newly digitized media.
 Assuming only basic computing competency, a hands-on format will quickly introduce participants to digitization project planning and management, data storage requirements, archival standards, and best practices in digitization and distribution.